lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminapanelplugin6:

 .. figure:: images/luminapanelplugin6.png
+   :scale: 100%

 :numref:`Figure %s: Spacer <luminapanelplugin6>`

 Adds a blank area to the panel.
 Similar to lines, spacers need to be positioned between plugins in the :numref:`Figure %s: Panel Plugins Menu <luminapanelpluginmenu2>` in order to achieve the desired separation.